Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-the democratic principle, starting from the ancient's conceptions of democracy
+transformations of the democratic principle, starting from the ancient's

-on the relationship between procedural and substantive aspects, also dwelling
+particularly on the relationship between procedural and substantive aspects,

 "participatory democracy" and devoting particular attention to the